omatheuspimenta/GRAMEP/docs/index.md

 **GRAMEP** is a powerful, Python-based tool designed for the precise identification of Single Nucleotide Polymorphisms (SNPs) within biological sequences.
 It goes beyond basic SNP identification, offering advanced functionalities including:

 * **Intersection analysis:** Analyze mutations found in different variants to identify shared mutations.
-* **Phylogeny generation:** Generate a phylogenetic tree based on the exclusive mutations found for each variant.
 * **Classification model training:** Train a classification model to predict the class of new sequences.

 GRAMEP is accessible through a robust and intuitive Command-Line Interface (CLI).
 The primary command is `gramep`, with sub-commands for each action the application can perform.